sidecus/authzyin/README.md

 Each operator can be associated with a **Direction**.
 For example, you can check whether certain properties in the authorization context contains some values from a resource, or use a Contains with a reverse direction to check whether certain properties from the resource contains a value from the authorization context.

 Server library code is in the /lib folder.
 Client library code is now in the /sample/ClientApp/src/authzyin folder.
-To start, check ```Requirement.cs``` and ```Home.tsx``` from the sample project.
+To start, check **Requirement.cs** and **PlaceComponent.tsx*** from the sample project.
 I'll provide a tutorial later if people think this is useful.
 *Kindly note* - you might have more complex authorization scenarios to handle.
 You don't have to be limited by this library and can mix this with the native asp.net core requirement/handler behaviors.

 Any feedback welcome - feel free open an issue.